-Microsoft Copilot is an AI tool that is very helpful within Microsoft Power BI infrastructure.
-However, it can't be used outside of it.
-That's why Fabric Data Agent is used for integration with Concierge.
-Connection via MCP Server allows interacting with Fabric database from the Concierge service.
+Microsoft Copilot is an AI tool that is available within the Microsoft Power BI infrastructure.
+However, it can not be used outside of Power BI.
+That is why Fabric Data Agents are used for integration with Concierge.
+Connection via MCP Server allows interacting with your data through Fabric Data Agents from the Concierge service.

 Architectural Diagram for Fabric MCP Server Integration with Concierge

 This diagram shows an example, where Microsoft Fabric was configured to have Financial Data and Sales Data as Data Agents.
-Your Fabric can have other Agents set up with different names.
-These Agents correlate to their respective Domains in Metric Insights Concierge.
-A User can ask a financial question and Concierge will know to route that question through the MCP Server to the specific Domain.
+Each Agent is associated with a Domain in Metric Insights Concierge.
+When a user asks a financial question, Concierge uses domain metadata to route that question through the MCP Server to the relevant Fabric Data Agent.

 Prerequisites